Riverside Motorcycle Accident Attorneys

 - Defective motorcycle parts.
 Did a mechanical error cause your motorcycle accident, especially a single-vehicle accident?
 You rely on your motorcycle to perform as expected for you every time you get on it.
 Unfortunately, defective parts—especially wheels and tires or parts that impact steering—can cause serious hazards for motorcycle riders.
 If a defective part led to your accident and therefore to your injuries, the manufacturer and others in the chain may bear responsibility.

 - Inadequate repairs.
 Has your motorcycle recently been repaired?
 Whether you had it in the shop for a warranty repair or you recently had work done to keep your motorcycle running its best, the repair shop that took care of those repairs is responsible for providing you with a high quality of service, including a bike that will run well and has no potential mechanical problems associated with that repair.
 If an inadequate repair led to an accident, the repair shop and the mechanic that worked on your bike may be held responsible.
 The mechanic may also be held responsible if they should reasonably have been expected to notice a potential problem with your motorcycle during the course of the repairs, but failed to do so.

 - Hazardous road conditions.
 Potholes, uneven pavement, and increased debris in an area can all present potential hazards on the road—and those hazards are worse for motorcycle riders than they are for drivers in larger vehicles.
-The city may be held liable for keeping roads as safe as possible.
+The city may be held liable for keeping roads and other areas as safe as possible.